Simon Bearne, Commercial Director, NGD

 Therefore, it’s increasingly important that a data centre provider designs their facility to accommodate high density racks and can achieve the right balance between rack space and power.
 Many racks installed in data centres now consume more than 10kW, and some even 60kW.
 Few can supply this level of power per rack today and this problem is only going to get worse.

-Data centres are becoming trapped in a ‘perfect storm’ of rising demand for rack space and more power required per rack.
-This is why larger and hyperscale datacentres with more abundant power and space are inherently more suited to meeting and future-proofing larger enterprise cloud hosting requirements and those of the major public cloud service providers.
+Data centres are becoming trapped in a ‘perfect storm’ of rising demand for data rack space and more data centre power required per rack.
+This is why larger and hyperscale data centres with more abundant power and space are inherently more suited to meeting and future-proofing larger enterprise cloud hosting requirements and those of the major public cloud service providers.

 Facilities which are less dependent on the electricity distribution network, where the bulk of electricity supply failures occur, or better still, connect directly to the National Super Grid, are also likely to benefit from far greater reliability and fewer capacity limitations.

 At the same time, as demand for hybrid cloud environments continues to grow, data centres must meet user expectations for application responsiveness and predictability.
 With the considerable amounts of data moving back and forth between the public and private cloud environments, and possibly legacy systems, a hybrid approach brings both latency considerations and the cost of connectivity sharply into focus.

 Taking Microsoft Azure Stack as a working example, it can be run as a standalone or in a hybrid infrastructure alongside Microsoft Azure Public Cloud as a peer system.
 In the latter case latencies between the Azure Stack system and the Azure Public Cloud will determine how fast and seamless a hybrid cloud system is once deployed.